 Instructions

-- Add oats to blender and blend for a few seconds until oats start to resemble a flour.
-(Does not have to be a fine flour, chunks are fine!
-The finer your oats are blended, the smoother your batter and pancakes will be.
-But we enjoy ours with the texture of the oats)
+- Add rolled oats to a blender and blend until oats start to resemble a flour.
+(It does not have to be a fine flour, chunks are fine!
+The finer your oats are blended, the smoother your batter and pancakes will be.)

-- Add the rest of the ingredients to the blender (except chocolate chips) and blend until fully combined.
+- Add the rest of the ingredients (except chocolate chips) to the blender and process until fully combined, pressing down sides as needed.
 Batter will be thick.

-- Warm non-stick skillet to medium heat.
+- Heat non-stick skillet or pan to medium heat.
 Lightly spray, oil or butter pan if needed.
-Pour about ¼ cup batter for each pancake and smooth to a small circle as desired.
-(Top with chocolate chips now, if using)

 Notes